 I see my sisters struggle with covetousness and never break out for one main reason.
 They don’t want to call it sin.
 They think it’s just a little “thing” that they struggle with…that wanting to look more like the magazine cover is some sort of allowable pursuit because it’s so commonplace.

 No one likes to talk about sin, I understand.
 But as believers we shouldn’t shy away from calling it out for one reason: God has provided the remedy for it.
 If we confess our sins to him, we can be freed from them.
 Did you hear that?
 Free!
 Yet, when we just call them “normal girl issues” we have to carry them around with us indefinitely.
 There’s no remedy for normal girl problems.

 Let’s call a spade a spade.
 Let’s be bold and say: Hey, the fact that I want what you have is called coveting in the Bible.
 And, since it’s a sin problem I can straighten out and receive grace and forgiveness for it and move on in freedom.

 Second: Get Real.

-Whenever I find myself in that dark hole of jealousy, I have to remember this: What I want–be it her great body, job, or family– will not save me.
+Whenever I find myself in that dark hole of covetousness or envy, I have to remember this: What I want–be it her great body, job, or family– will not save me.
 That gorgeous, seems-to-have-it-all-together-girl still struggles.
 A perfect body does not equal a perfect life.
 Why?
 Because perfection (this side of Heaven) doesn’t exist.
 Yet, we daily battle the lie in our hearts that maybe it does.
 Maybe we could get there . . . if we tried just a little harder.